 Enterprise development continues

-Team Aqua, a group of fisherfolks organized by the cooperative successfully carried on operations in their fishponds and fish cages despite limited mobility and disruptions.
+Team Aqua, a group of fisherfolks organized by the cooperative, showed their resilience by successfully carried on operations in their fishponds and fish cages despite limited mobility and disruptions.

 “Tuloy-tuloy pa din ang aming trabaho dito sa palaisdaan,” said Enrico de Rama, Team Aqua leader.